-MRDL-Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in addition of a disinfectant is necessary for control of microbial contaminants.
+MRDL-Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 MRDLG-Maximum

 Residual Disinfectant Level Goal:

 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.